Carnap/Carnap-Documentation/doc/dashboard.md

-Below the table of students, you'll see some course information, including the course title, points available, the start and end date for your course, the time zone, and an enrollment link you can give to students which will automatically enroll them in your course after they register.
+Below the table of students, you'll see some course information, including the course title, points available, the start and end date for your course, the time zone, whether the class is open for enrollment, and an enrollment link you can give to students.
+Students who follow the enrollment link will be prompted to register (if they're not already registered) and automatically enrolled in your course.

-At the very bottom, you have the options of adding a co-instructor, editing a class's information, exporting grades, and also of deleting the class.
+At the very bottom, you have the options of adding a co-instructor, editing a class's information (including total points, description, and whether the class is open for enrollment), exporting grades, and also of deleting the class.

 Co-instructors are other instructors who have the same type of access to the class as the class creator.
 They may be useful if you have a TA or if you're